Shounak64/Kawach/README.md

-# DigitalShield - Anti-Scam Protection
+# Kawach - Anti-Scam Protection

 DigitalShield is a production-ready Flutter app designed to protect users from "Digital Arrest" scams in India using real-time call monitoring, on-device speech-to-text, AI-powered pattern matching, and Accessibility-based UPI protection.